MBFBioscience/nmf-schema/docs/source/NMF.rst

       <showunits>true</showunits>
     </scalebar>

-*Figure 40 The <scalebar> element, child elements, attributes, and values as they apear in the segmentation data file.
+*Figure 40 The <scalebar> element, child elements, attributes, and values as they apear in the data file.
 The <point> coordinates represent the location of the center of the scale bar.
 Note that the diameter (d) of the <text> <point> is always set to “0.00”.
 This <scalebar> element has <showlabel> and <showunits> set to true indicating the length value of the scale bar and the units are displayed alongside the scale bar.*

 +----------------+-------------------------+-------------------------+